-Column and pad
+Column and Pad

-This system is usually used for lighter structures such as porches, decks, etc.
+Column & pads systems is usually used for lighter structures such as porches, decks, etc.

-A concrete pad is poured below the frost line and a concrete column is then poured on top of the pad to support the structure.
+A concrete pad is poured below the frost line and then a concrete column is poured on top of the pad to support the structure.